-Lake McConaughy is the biggest reservoir in the Cornhusker State and home to a broad range of summer lakeside fun.
-It offers swimming and tanning on sandy beaches, fishing for a variety of freshwater lake species, boating, sailing, hunting and nearby golf and camping facilities.
+There’s swimming and lounging on sandy beaches, fishing for a variety of freshwater lake species, boating, windsurfing, sailing, hunting and nearby golf and camping.

 Nevada: Lake Tahoe

-Lake Tahoe could easily be listed as the best lake in either California or Nevada.
-It’s not only huge (covering 122,000 acres), but also offers the summer visitor everything from beaches to boating to sailing, hiking, cycling and fishing.
-More uniquely, because the lake is at such a high altitude (about 6,200) feet, the mountains that surround it are even higher and can sometimes support skiing and snowboarding well into the summer.
+Lake Tahoe is not only huge (covering 122,000 acres), but also offers the summer visitor everything from beaches to boating to sailing, hiking, cycling and fishing.

 New Hampshire: Lake Winnipesaukee

-As the largest lake in New Hampshire, Lake Winnipesaukee has been a magnet for summer visitors for a long time and developed a wide array of fun things to do and see in addition to the swimming, fishing, boating, sailing, swimming and beach fun.
+As the largest lake in New Hampshire, Lake Winnipesaukee has long been a magnet for summer visitors.
+You’ll find a wide array of fun things to do and see, including swimming, fishing, boating, sailing, swimming and beach fun.

 New Jersey: Pine Barrens Lakes